How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Natural orders in and their quotients by a prime ideal, I

-is an $\mathcal{O}_{F}$-order in $S_f$ called the \emph{natural order}.
-Note that this order is usually not maximal, but that it is uniquely determined whenever $f$ is not two-sided, since $K$ is the left and middle nucleus of $S_f$ in that case and uniquely determines $\mathcal{O}_{K}$ and in turn $\Lambda$ then.
+$\Lambda$ is usually not maximal, but it is uniquely determined whenever $Rf$ is not a two-sided ideal, since in that case $K$ is the left and middle nucleus of $S_f$ and uniquely determines $\mathcal{O}_{K}$ and in turn $\Lambda$.
+(For examples of classes of maximal orders in nonassociative cyclic algebras of degree two, cf. \cite{Ka, LW}, the results there can be generalized to nonassociative algebras of any degree $n$.)

-$S_{f}$ is associative if and only if $f$ is two-sided.
-Therefore this definition of a natural order generalizes the natural orders considered in \cite{DO} which were only defined for two-sided $f$ and $\delta=0$.
-We have
+\begin{remark} $S_{f}$ is associative if and only if $Rf$ is a two-sided ideal \cite[Theorem 4 (ii)]{P15}.
+Therefore our definition generalizes the non-commutative natural orders in \cite{DO} which were only defined for two-sided ideals $Rf$ and $\delta=0$. \end{remark}